sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/vaidikagItA.md

  The dual aspect of the Lord– his material and moral aspect, the carnate and disincarnate aspect, strongly touched the imagination of the Vedic Rishi, and there were a lot of people who were equally fond of both the phases.
 They revelled to think of Him in both the aspects.
 Some of them emphasised the doubleness of the same entity, and addressed Him as Mitra (Two-in-One), while others emphasised the unity of two aspects, and called him Aswinau (One-in-Two).
 Chapters 7 and 8 describe these two viewpoints.
 Wherever in the Veda there is any Rik, addressed to a Pair of Gods, it is to be understood, that the two aspects of Rudra, (the Indra Aspect and the Varuna aspect) are being jointly thought of.

  But the play of imagination on the different aspects of the Lord, and the different names given to such aspects, might result in the Unity of Godhead being lost sight of.
 Thus chapter 9 repeats that unity in the most emphatic way possible.
-The name that is applied to the Supreme Lord, as apart from his Incarnate or Disincarnate aspects– the name of the one Lord who is both Deva and Asura, and whom therefore both the icnolater Hindu and the Iconoclast Parsi may vie to adore, is Rudra or the Bright [One](# " Cf.-रौद्र-sunshine") (the same word as English ‘Lord').
+The name that is applied to the Supreme Lord, as apart from his Incarnate or Disincarnate aspects– the name of the one Lord who is both Deva and Asura, and whom therefore both the icnolater Hindu and the Iconoclast Parsi may vie to adore, is Rudra or the Bright One[^48] (the same word as English ‘Lord').
 Rudra is the most familiar name, but Savitar (Creator), Prajapti (King of the Universe), Pushan (Providence), Twastar (Architect), Brihaspati (Lord of speech), Brahma (the Great)are also his other names.

+[^48]: " Cf.-रौद्र-sunshine"

  The different names do not refer to different Deities, but to the same Deity.
 He is sometimes figuratively called Agni as well, the symbol being used for the thing symbolised.
 It is our duty to adore Rudra and Rudra alone, Chapter 11 tells us that.
 It also tells us, that adoration is a form of love, and love is personal and individual (and to a certain extent reciprocal).
 That is to say, love is alway particular